SEATTLE – As the curtain fell on another Mediocrity Cup, the great disconnect of football at Washington State was again revealed.

 The guess is Moos came to his decision before that bit of unraveling, and may have needed an unprecedented Cougar breakthrough against the Huskies to change it.

 Despite all of Wazzu’s first-quarter slapstick, the Huskies wasted many opportunities to turn it into an instant rout.
 So the Cougars were able to storm back and tie it on the arm of Marshall Lobbestael, the nine-lives quarterback who in his career has replaced or been replaced in non-garbage time scenarios no fewer than 19 times.

-“That made me sick to my stomach,” said defensive coordinator Chris Ball.
+“That made me sick to my stomach,” defensive coordinator Chris Ball said.
 “They caught us off guard a little bit.
 We went with a 30-package and didn’t have a great pass rush.
 We probably should have gone with a four-man rush.
 He jumped out and they started scrambling around, running to open spots, and they scored.

 “I’d like to have that one back.”

 But it was hardly a solitary moment, from the first-possession blocked punt that went for a UW touchdown to the double-pass trickery that was Wazzu’s last chance and turned into a tip-drill interception.

 “Guys,” linebacker Alex Hoffman-Ellis said, “just have to do a better job of making plays when their number is called.”